 March 10 Update

 New Applications Simplify First Draw PPP Loan Forgiveness Process

-The SBA released new forgiveness applications for first draw PPP borrowers on March 5.
-The good news is that the new applications are easier for borrowers.
-Now loans of $150,000 or less require fewer calculations and no documentation.
+The SBA released new forgiveness applications for first-draw PPP borrowers on March 5.
+The new applications are easier for borrowers with loans of $150,000 or less as they require fewer calculations and no additional documentation.

 The updated applications are available in our forgiveness platform and include any data saved in a previous application.
 To view or restart your updated application, just log in to the forgiveness platform using the authorized signer’s email, business TIN, and personal SSN.

 We encourage you to apply for loan forgiveness as soon as possible.
 When your application is complete and ready to be submitted to the SBA, please select “Submit for Review” at the end of the application.

 Paycheck Protection Program Funds Still Available

 The Paycheck Protection Program is still open to businesses impacted by COVID-19.
 Of the allotted $284 billion in program funds, about half — $142 billion — is still available.
 The program is slated to end on March 31.